fredrik-hjarner/mega-drive-game/README.md

   buit this is:
     `move.w #$2700,sr`
   so cant have a space after the comma...
+  Well if -spaces option is used then you can have space after comma...

 * vasm is a bit retarded
   Everything except labels need to be indented...